Fubukimaru/asMSX/doc/testing.md

 framework for our test coverage.

 Currently only one basic test for build_tape_file_name() function is implemented.
-More should follow as the code is massaged into testable state.
+More should follow as the code is refactored into a testable state.

 ## Set up gtest in Windows and Visual Studio 2019